 - Prepare a Slurry: Instead of making a roux, mix the cornstarch with a small amount of cold milk to form a smooth paste, known as a slurry.

-- Combine with Warm Milk: Add the slurry to the remaining warm milk, stirring continuously.
+- Combine with Warm Milk: Stir continuously to combine the slurry with the remaining warm milk.
 This ensures a lump-free sauce.

 - Lower Fat Content: When using cornstarch, you'll only need butter for flavor, so you can cut the amount in half.